-Click the green "Let's Connect" button and then follow the steps to select your method of outreach, indicate what you're interested in talking to this person about, and propose some meeting times (if applicable).
+If you decide you want to connect with them, click the green "Let's Connect" button, then follow the steps to select your method of outreach, indicate what you're interested in talking to this person about, and propose some meeting times (if applicable).

 We've provided a template for you to work with - but we recommend customizing it to make it stand out.

 - Personalized - Tell the person why you're interested in talking to them/getting their advice; what about their experience caught your eye?

 - Specific - Be clear about what you're asking; for instance, if you're scheduling a meeting, make sure it's clear what you want to talk about in the meeting.

 - Respectful - Don't ask for a job or treat the mentor like a resource to be exploited.
 Ask for advice on getting into a particular field, instead.

 Robert began reaching out to alumni from his school for flash mentoring - quick meetings where he'd ask questions about their career trajectories and fields.
 These interviews ultimately helped him understand what field he wanted to build a career in.

 Robert acknowledged that reaching out to potential mentors was “little nerve wracking,” but argued that the platform “helps mitigate that a little, because the people who are on there have kind of self-selected, they’ve basically already said ‘Hey, I’m open to talking to you.’”

 - Asking for 15 minutes on the phone

 - Asking for a quick chat over a cup of coffee, or even offering to bring a cup of coffee to the potential mentor’s office.